isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-it-band-syndrome/index.md

 layout: post
 ---

-Are you looking for the Best Running Shoes for [IT Band Syndrome](https://www.cedars-sinai. org/health-library/diseases-and-conditions/i/iliotibial-band-syndrome. html)?
-Youre right on time!
+Are you looking for the Best Running Shoes for [IT Band Syndrome](https://www.cedars-sinai.org/health-library/diseases-and-conditions/i/iliotibial-band-syndrome.html)?Youre right on time!
 ITBS (IT Band Syndrome) is one of the primary causes of knee pain among many runners.
 The ITBS is so painful and can make a runner abandon their training schedule.

-However, investing in the correct Iliotibial (IT) Band Syndromeshoes and [doing the right exercise](https://uhs.princeton. edu/sites/uhs/files/documents/Illiotibial-Band-Syndrome. pdf) will provide support for your knee problem allowing you to continue with your usual activities.
+However, investing in the correct Iliotibial (IT) Band Syndromeshoes and [doing the right exercise](https://uhs.princeton.edu/sites/uhs/files/documents/Illiotibial-Band-Syndrome.pdf)will provide support for your knee problem allowing you to continue with your usual activities.

 Here is a compilation of top Running Shoes for IT Band Syndrome